Secure domain with HTTPS if you use your own website

 Most domain registrars and hosting services sell SSL certificates.
 Buying from a domain registrar or a hosting service makes it easy to switch from HTTP to HTTPS.
 Here are some popular options:

-You may also buy an SSL certificate from one of the resellers:
+If you have a self-built site, you may also buy an SSL certificate from one of the SSL resellers:

 and then manually install the certificate onto your server (most likely, the assistance of your system administrator will be needed).